abdoulayebinta/youtube-quick-search/README.md

 # The app
 Simple and quick youtube search app with React and Redux.
-Fetch data from a remove API in this case Youtube API.
+Fetch data from a remote API in this case Youtube API.
 Therefore, making AJAX Request with React and Redux whenever a user search for a video on the app.

 ## React and Redux